All Episodes

 The fact that I can't even remember ought to tell you something.

-Well, when did he get into this?
+When did he get into this?

 I'm not sure.

-Kasich gets in an open.
+Kasich gets in an opening.

 Do you know when he got into it?